 Sir Tim Melville-Ross, Chairman, Homerton University Hospital

-“I believe the work that LOWE Guardians and their new venture LOWEKEY is doing is crucial to helping resolve some of our most pressing national issues.
+“I believe the work that LOWE Guardians are doing is crucial to helping resolve some of our most pressing national issues.
 It is well known that our national housing policy is delivering far too few affordable dwellings in key locations.
 But it is less well known that the implications of this for the effective operation of our National Health Service and other public services are very severe.
 I chair an NHS acute and community trust in East London, where I can see for myself how difficult it is for staff to find acceptable, affordable accommodation within a reasonable distance.
 For some there is the (expensive) option of commuting from a distant home, but this really doesn’t work without creating enormous stress for people who have to work long and variable shifts, and be available at very short notice.
 This is clearly a major problem for key workers in the health service, the police and the fire service amongst others.”